Working Holiday in Canada

 So basically, a “round of invitations” is a random draw because the number of Working Holiday permits is limited.

-Note: Australian citizens are not subjected to any Working Holiday quota, the number of spots is not limited unlike for other countries.
+Note: Australian citizens are not subjected to any Working Holiday quota, so the number of spots is not limited unlike for other countries.

 You can submit your profile to the pool any time before the last round of invitations of the IEC season.
-However, the earlier you submit your profile (the IEC season usually opens mid-fall), the higher your chances are to be drawn because you participate in more rounds of invitations.
+However, the earlier you submit your profile (the IEC season usually opens mid-autumn), the higher your chances are to be drawn because you participate in more rounds of invitations.

 04. Being a candidate vs. getting a Working Holiday permit